NomanS295/School_District_Analysis/README.md

 # School District Analysis

-In this project we are performing an analysis using school and student data to inform a school district on their budget and priorities.
+In this project we are performing an analysis using school and student data.

 ## Main Objectives